dialex/start-testing/docs/tools/note-taking.md

 When we recall things we often miss important details or we remember them in a way that reinforces our own thinking ([confirmation bias](/tools/biases.md)).
 Writing notes frequently during your testing sessions reduces this risk.

 Moreover, note-taking is a skill that greatly improves your exploratory testing by giving it structure.
-Good exploratory testing debriefs are insightful, searchable, and repeatable.
+Good exploratory testing debriefs are insightful, searchable and shareable.

-Find your own way of supporting your memory and your ability to explain what you tested — there are many tools and processes at your disposal.
+Find your own way of supporting your memory and your ability to explain what you tested.

 ## Practice

+There are many tools and processes at your disposal.
+Alan Richardson lists a few in this [article](https://www.eviltester.com/2013/09/10-experiments-to-improve-your.html):

+- Memory
+- Pen and paper
+- Text editor + screenshot tool
+- Spreadsheet
+- Record the screen + talk as you test
+- Tool optimised for Exploratory Testing *(i.e. [Rapid Reporter](http://testing.gershon.info/reporter/))*
+- Diagram
+- Mind map

+As a starting point, you have the [Cornwell method](https://youtu.be/cfaZVfQgt0U?t=158), that requires a simple pen and paper.
+Draw a vertical line in a way that creates a sidebar with one third the width of the page.
+Use the bigger area to take notes and the sidebar to extract key findings from those notes.
+At the bottom of the page you can write a summary of the whole sheet.
+This is the *"vanilla"* flavour of the method — you are encouraged to add your own *"toppings"* to it!
+For example, Richard Bradshaw likes to [tag key findings with letters and icons](https://youtu.be/H0rFIQe4Chs).

 ### 👩‍💼👨‍💼 Meetings